crispyparmaham/communitytheme-mta/README.md

 There is no live production environment of MTA.
 The live production pages are the communitities that are running the theme.

 ## How to update the theme
-We are using the [https://github.com/YahnisElsts/wp-update-server?tab=readme-ov-file](wp update server) to update the theme.
+We are using the [wp update server](https://github.com/YahnisElsts/wp-update-server?tab=readme-ov-file) to update the theme.
 You can find the update server [here](https://update-server.morethanads.de/index.php).
 The theme update can be checked here: [https://update-server.morethanads.de/index.php?action=get_metadata&slug=communitythememta](https://update-server.morethanads.de/index.php?action=get_metadata&slug=communitythememta)

 ### How the theme update works